kailash-manasarovar/statement/docs/timeline/2022/october.md

 ## Patricia "Trish" Penny

 - I'm surprised to meet Trish Penny on a hike with the English ladies after so many years.
+She seems sad.
 I notice how much she has aged.
 - I tell Christine BJ this.
 She obviously tells Trish what I've said because the next time I see Trish she is angry with me.
 - I'm upset about this but people are people, and often can't be trusted to not share hurtful information.
 - I attempt to talk to Trish in a friendly way to make amends, and I talk about my life.
 - She mentions a man who lived near her who had really scary eyes.
 - It was weird and reminded me of a short story I had written for the writing club I used to go to in Dénia in 2007, which incidentally David the gay English teacher was also a member of.
 - This was when I had started to write about child sexual abuse and grooming gangs in short-story form, and I had described one of the pedophiles with the exact words she used in our conversation.

+!!! note
+    - Could this have been a warning from Trish?
+Or were my British friends 100% complicit.